5 CEO CV Examples [& Templates]

 • Measuring your previous impact

-• Customising your CV for each job
+• Tailoring your CV for each job

 What skills should a CEO have on a CV?